menu

 Unlike some villages, Brooklyn Heights isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Brooklyn Heights are a mix of both white- and blue-collar jobs.
 Overall, Brooklyn Heights is a village of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Brooklyn Heights who work in management occupations (15.94%), office and administrative support (12.22%), and healthcare (10.89%).

-Telecommuters are a relatively large percentage of the workforce: 15.85% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 15.85% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle